 However, a new study from the Center for Addiction and Mental Health has found evidence of a gene variation that is connected with suicidal tendencies.

 Approximately 4,000 young people aged 15 to 34 die of suicide.
-Apart from mental disorders, substance abuse, and genetics, suicidal behavior may also be instigated by social, cultural, and economic causes.
+Suicidal behavior may also be instigated by social, cultural, and economic causes apart from mental disorders, substance abuse, and genetics.

 Family history, violence, physical or sexual abuse, and exposure to suicidal behavior may also be varying causes that drive a person to commit suicide.

-Preventing suicide may not be as easy as it sounds.
-A suicide assessment is one of the best ways to prevent further suicidal behavior.
+A suicide assessment is one of the best ways to prevent further suicidal behavior since preventing suicide is not easy at all.
 Download our Medical History Forms an Risk Assessment Forms to help you evaluate your students or patients.

 If you feel that someone might be suicidal, ask them directly – this shows that someone cares and is willing to talk about the issues they are encountering.
 Listen to what they have to say, and get appropriate help immediately.